 The last of the Boronda’s to live in the Adobe was Ygnacio Boronda (Eusebio’s grandson) and his family in the 1920s.
 In 1929, the property was sold to Charles Brooks who built his home behind the Adobe.

 In 1972, the Monterey County Historical Society acquired the Boronda Adobe and five acres through a combined gift and purchase from Mrs. Wilson.
-The building has was completely restored and dedicated as a museum in 1976.
+The building was completely restored and dedicated as a museum in 1976.
 It is both a California Historical Landmark and listed in the National Register of Historic Places.

 Although it was damaged during the 1989 Loma Prieta earthquake, the Adobe has been repaired and has been completely renovated by the Colonial Dames of California, Monterey Chapter.